mattnappo/lambdars/README.md

 let not_true = lambda! {
     @input(a, b)
     (Lt. (t (Lx.Ly.y) (Lx.Ly.x)))   // NOT gate
-        (Lx.Ly.x) a b               // call the NOT gate with TRUE };
+        (Lx.Ly.x) a b               // apply TRUE to NOT };
 // NOT(TRUE) --> FALSE, and (FALSE a b) --> b
 assert_eq!(not_true, b);